geoffyang/NBA_schedule/README.md

 2) Clean the data.

-3) Search for games with no scores and export to csv.
+3) Filter data for games with no scores and export to csv.
 Presumedly these are unplayed, upcoming games.